Consensys/security-workshop-for-devs/README.md

 Set up to use Mythril staging
 ```

-Note that this API key will only work for a couple of days as we'll be switching to JWT auth shortly.
-The official beta launch is still a few weeks away, but you can always touch base with us on [Discord](https://discord.gg/VfTbCm4) if you want access.
+Note that this API key will only work for a couple of days.
+The official beta launch is still a few weeks away, but contact us on [Discord](https://discord.gg/VfTbCm4) if you want access.

-#### GuardRails Alpha
+#### Install 2: GuardRails Alpha

+_(we'll go through this process in the workshop)_

 [Guardrails](https://www.guardrails.io) is a Github app that hooks into the development workflow and reports security issues on pull requests.
 To try out Guardrails, fork the [devcon4-playground repository](https://github.com/ConsenSys/devcon4-playground/) using the "Fork" button on the top right.
-Then, install the [Guardrails Github app](https://github.com/apps/guardrails) and point it to your copy of the devcon4-playground (we'll go through this process in the workshop).
+Then, install the [Guardrails Github app](https://github.com/apps/guardrails) and point it to your copy of the devcon4-playground repo.

-#### Mythril Classic
+#### Install 3: Mythril Classic

+_Mythril uses solc to compile Solidity files, so you'll need to [install that as well](https://solidity.readthedocs.io/en/latest/installing-solidity.html#binary-packages)_.

 [Mythril Classic](https://github.com/ConsenSys/mythril-classic) is a command-line tool for advanced users.
 It can do a *lot* of stuff, such as analyzing contracts on the blockchain, creating control flow graphs, searching the Ethereum state trie and auto-generating transaction sequences to trigger bugs (plus you can use it to cheat in CTFs).

 You can install the latest version from Pypi or Dockerhub (instructions in the [Mythril Classic Wiki](https://github.com/ConsenSys/mythril-classic/wiki/Installation-and-Setup).
 Make sure you have version 0.19.3 installed.

-Mythril uses solc to compile Solidity files, so you'll need to [install that as well](https://solidity.readthedocs.io/en/latest/installing-solidity.html#binary-packages).

 **Installing from Pypi**